moritzpschwarz/getspanel/README.md

 status](https://www.r-pkg.org/badges/version/getspanel)](https://CRAN.R-project.org/package=getspanel)
 <!-- badges: end -->

-The package is a panel adaptation of the gets package see [see here](https://CRAN.R-project.org/package=gets).
+The package is a panel adaptation of the gets package [see here](https://CRAN.R-project.org/package=gets).

 This code is being developed by Felix Pretis and Moritz Schwarz.
 The